Neil Gaiman: Film and screenwriting

 He was the only person other than J. Michael Straczynski to write a Babylon 5 script in the series' last three seasons, contributing to the season five episode "Day of the Dead".
 The series also features a recurring alien race called the Gaim, who resemble the character of Dream and are named after Gaiman.

 Gaiman has also written at least three drafts of a screenplay adaptation of Nicholson Baker's novel The Fermata for director Robert Zemeckis, although the project was stalled while Zemeckis made The Polar Express and the Gaiman-Roger Avary-penned Beowulf film.

 Neil Gaiman was featured in the History Channel documentary Comic Book Superheroes Unmasked.

 Several of Gaiman's original works have been optioned or greenlighted for film adaptation, most notably Stardust, which premiered in August 2007 and stars Charlie Cox, Robert De Niro, Michelle Pfeiffer, Claire Danes and Mark Strong, directed by Matthew Vaughn.
 A stop-motion version of Coraline was released on 6 February 2009, directed by Henry Selick and starring the voices of Dakota Fanning and Teri Hatcher.

-In 2007, Gaiman announced that after ten years in development, the feature film of Death: The High Cost of Living would finally begin production with a screenplay by Gaiman that he would direct for Warner Independent.
+In 2007, Gaiman announced that after a decade of development, the feature film of Death: The High Cost of Living would finally begin production with a screenplay by Gaiman that he would direct for Warner Independent.
 Gaiman said that he agreed to direct the film "with the carrot dangled in front of me that I could direct it.
 And we'll see if that happens, and if I'm a good director or not."
 Don Murphy and Susan Montford were named as producers, and Guillermo del Toro was named as the film's executive producer.
 By 2010, it had been reported that the film was no longer in production.